linspectacles/kernel_modules/README.md

-# kernel_modules (linspector applet)
+# kernel_modules
-A python equivalent of lsmod and modinfo commands on Linux, but in GUI format and organised in categories.
+### The standalone Linux Kernel Modules Inspector, a python equivalent of the lsmod and modinfo commands | Linspector Suite ecosystem applet

 Hello, world!